What is Ashtanga Yoga?

 maintain correct Drishti (gazing point)

-engage the bandhas (core energy locks), which provide strength, stability and lightness
+engage the bandhas (core energy locks), which enable a proficient practice by providing strength, stability and lightness

-Traditionally, an Ashtanga yoga class is conducted “Mysore-style” — in silence, with students receiving one-on-one assistance from the teacher, when needed.
+Traditionally, an Ashtanga yoga class is conducted “Mysore-style” — in silence, with students receiving one-on-one assistance from the teacher as it is needed.
 (Beginners are given verbal instruction to help them get started.)

 What does "Ashtanga" mean?